SJaffa/Jplots/README.md

 from all the files.

-A full description of this algorithm, the proof of concept tests, and some example astronomical applications are described in the paper.
-A PDF is included in this repository or can be found on arXiv at https://arxiv.org/abs/1803.01640
+A full description of this algorithm, the proof of concept tests, and example astronomical applications are described in the paper.
+A PDF is included in the docs folder or can be found on arXiv at https://arxiv.org/abs/1803.01640

 # J3D (3D)